Positive news coming this week on COVID-19 restrictions, Ford says

 Schools were also moved online for two weeks, and classes are resuming in person this week.

-Ontario's chief medical officer of health said last week that he is watching for a peak or plateau of COVID-19 hospitalizations, and he can't guarantee the province will be ready to ease the restrictions on Jan.
-26.
+Ontario's chief medical officer of health said last week that he is watching for a peak or plateau of COVID-19 hospitalizations, and he can't guarantee the province will be ready to ease the restrictions on the 26th.